 Then you just need to top the pie with some light, fluffy clouds of coconut whipped cream, which is surprisingly easy to make – just make sure to follow the recipe instructions carefully.
 You can then decorate it with cacao nibs or dark chocolate shavings, and you’re good to go!

-Equipment you need to make this Chocolate Silk Pie:
+Equipment you need to make this Vegan Chocolate Pie:

 - food processor – for making the crust and the filling

 - pie dish – I used a 22.5 cm/9 inch pie dish